 Zambia is a landlocked country in southern Africa that is known for its sprawling Victoria Falls, one of the world's largest waterfalls, as well as it's spectacular game drives and wildlife viewing.
-Other popular things to do in Zambia include going on safari and see elephants, lions, and other animals.
+Other popular things to do in Zambia include going on safari and seeing elephants, lions, and other animals.

-Our Favorite Things to do Zambia
+Our Favorite Things to Do Zambia

-See the Victoria falls from close
+1) See Livingstone Victoria falls from close

-Every year from October through December you can observes the largest mammal migration on earth in Zambia.
+Every year from October through December you can observe the largest mammal migration on earth in Zambia.
 During this time Kaskaka National Park is filled with more than a million straw-colored fruit bats.
 That means the East African Wildebeest Migration is not the biggest mammal migration on earth!
-While the sheer number of bats in this area can be overwhelming it can still make for surprisingly exciting the atmosphere in its surroundings: huge bird prey swoops through the sky and takes away bats for breakfast.
-You can also see the regular Kasanka specials including rare, swampy Sitatung antelope grazing early on the dambos (wetlands).
+While the sheer number of bats in this area can be overwhelming it can still make for a surprisingly exciting atmosphere in its surroundings: huge bird prey swoops through the sky and takes away bats for breakfast.
+You can also see the regular Kasanka specials including rare, swampy Sitatunga antelope grazing early on the dambos (wetlands).
 This safari adventure is for all those who love wildlife.

-Canoe on the Lower Zambezi river
+5) Canoe on the Lower Zambezi River

-Be part of the Kuomboka Ceremony
+6) Be part of the Kuomboka Ceremony

-Visit Musokotwane Village
+7) Visit Musokotwane Village

-Tiger Fishing on the Lower Zambezi
+8) Tiger Fishing on the Lower Zambezi

-One of the top things to do in Zambia is tiger fishing on the Lower Zambezi river.
+One of the top things to do in Zambia is tiger fishing on the Lower Zambezi River.
 The Lower Zambezi is home to some of the biggest and most ferocious tiger fish in the world.
 These fish can grow up to 10kg and put up a fight that will test your strength and skills.
-Fishing for tiger fish is an adrenaline-pumping experience that is not to be missed.
+Fishing for tigerfish is an adrenaline-pumping experience that is not to be missed.

 So there you have it, the top things to do in Zambia.
-Whether you want to experience the wildlife, the culture or the thrill of tiger fishing, Zambia has something for everyone.
+Whether you want to experience the wildlife, the culture, or the thrill of tiger fishing, Zambia has something for everyone.